Skip to content

 solidity

-// Listen for this event to discover new pools
+// Listen for this event to discover new permissionless pools

 event LogInitialize(